Presented by Frances Peck

 Frances Peck is a writer and Certified Professional Editor (Hon.) who has worked with words for over 25 years.
 Author of Peck’s English Pointers and a co-author of the HyperGrammar website, she teaches editing at Douglas College and UBC and gives workshops across Canada.
 She is a partner with West Coast Editorial Associates and a long-time volunteer with Editors Canada.

 Fee: $100, includes all course materials, food and beverages.

 Food: Registration includes beverages, a light lunch and snacks.
-If you have dietary requests, please email them by Friday, May 19 to firstname.lastname@example.org.
+If you have dietary requests, please email them to us by Friday, May 19.
 Registrants with food allergies are welcome to bring their own food and drink.

 Cancellation policy: If PEAVI cancels a seminar, we will fully refund registration fees.
 If a registrant wants to cancel, the following terms apply:

 - Cancellations are accepted until registration closes on the Friday one week before the seminar, minus a $10 processing fee.

 - No refunds are given for cancellations received after registration has closed.

 - Cancellation requests must be made by sending an email to workshop at peavi.ca.